Matthew F. Hale: Denial of law license

 Hale began at the Southern Illinois University School of Law in 1995, graduating in May 1998 and passing the Illinois state bar examination in July of the same year.

 On December 16, 1998, the Illinois Bar Committee on Character and Fitness rejected Hale's application for a license to practice law.
 Hale appealed, and a hearing was held on April 10, 1999.
 On June 30, 1999, a Hearing Panel of the Committee refused to certify that Hale had the requisite moral character and fitness to practice law in Illinois.
 Attorney Glenn Greenwald represented Hale in a failed federal lawsuit to overturn the licensing decision.
-The U.S. District Court for the Northern District of Illinois concluded it did not have jurisdiction to review an earlier decision of the Illinois Supreme Court upholding the license denial.
-The Seventh Circuit Court of Appeals upheld that decision in an opinion filed on July 14, 2003.

 Two days after Hale was denied a license to practice law, a World Church of the Creator member and college student, Benjamin Smith, went on a three-day shooting spree in which he randomly targeted members of racial and ethnic minority groups in Illinois and Indiana.
 Smith killed two people and wounded ten others before committing suicide on July 4.
 Mark Potok, director of intelligence for the Southern Poverty Law Center, believes that Smith may have acted in retaliation after Hale's application to practice law was rejected.

 During a television interview in the summer of 1999, Hale stated that his "church does not condone violent or illegal activities".